 About the PI

-Dr. Gurkan is an Assistant Professor in the Chemical and Biomolecular Engineering Department at Case Western Reserve University (CWRU) since August of 2016.
+Dr. Gurkan is the Nord Distinguished Assistant Professor in the Chemical and Biomolecular Engineering Department at Case Western Reserve University (CWRU) since August of 2016.
 Prior to joining CWRU, she trained at the Massachusetts Institute of Technology (2011-2013) and at the Polymer Engineering Department in University of Akron (2013-2015) as a postdoctoral researcher.
 She received her PhD degree in Chemical Engineering from the University of Notre Dame (2011) where she graduated with a Bayer Pre-doctoral Research Fellowship.
 She was a RECS Fellow (Research Experience in Carbon Sequestration) in 2011.
 She has a BS degree from the Middle East Technical University in Turkey (2004) and MS degree from the University of Toledo in Ohio.

 Dr. Gurkan is a faculty affiliate of the Great Lakes Energy Institute (GLEI) at Case Western Reserve University.